*: A data entry field marked with an asterisk (*) indicates that the field is required and must be filled out before the record can be

 under the Administrator tab.
 An Administrator's access cannot be changed or limited via programs or permission sets.

-Apricot Icon: The apricot icon that appears on a form or record indicates a field that has been marked as "Duplicate Check."
+Duplicate Check Icon: The duplicate check icon that appears on a form or record indicates a field that has been marked as "Duplicate Check."

 Batch Record Tool: The Batch Record Tool in Apricot is designed to allow users to create Tier 2 Records for more than one Tier 1 Record at one